Here we explain heart rate, cardiac output, stroke volume, and how they change during physical exercise.

 Stroke Volume (SV)

-- The fitter an individual is, the higher their stroke volume.
+The fitter you are, the higher your stroke volume.
 More blood circulating means more oxygen and more energy available for muscles.

 End Diastolic Volume (EDV)

-- The amount of blood within the left ventricle prior to the contraction (systolic) phase of a heartbeat.
+The amount of blood in the left ventricle prior to the contraction (systolic) phase of a heartbeat is the end-diastolic volume.

 End Systolic Volume (ESV)